shanehaynes/OutdoorBlog/_posts/2025-09-18-Anchor-Angles.md

 The art of building a beautiful anchor is complex and there are plenty of articles explaining _what_ one should do.
 If you are unfamiliar with anchor building, I recommend you first learn what to do.
 Here, we will dive into the science behind *why* some anchors are much better than others - specifically how the interior angle between pieces relates to load on those pieces.
 This will be much more relevant if you know anchor building basics already.

-*If you are only looking for takeaways and want to skip the science portion, go to the examples and look at how different angles produce widely different loads.
+*If you are only looking for practical advice and want to skip the science portion, skim over the forces tables to see how different angles produce widely different loads and then read the "Take Aways" for tips.
 At some angles, traditional anchors **will not hold**.*

 # The Science
 We are modeling short, quasi-static snapshots of an anchor under load, using:
 - **Vector resolution**